List of The Hunger Games characters: Silka Sharp

+Panache Barker

+Panache Barker was one of the boys reaped from District 1 for the 50th Hunger Games.
+He is related to Palladium Barker, the victor of the 46th Hunger Games, and considered the likeliest to win.
+Despite his massive size and skills with a sword he proves to be a vain idiot, with Caesar Flickerman making a fool of him during his interview.
+However, he proves to be particularly lethal in the Games, killing six Newcomers single-handedly during the bloodbath, including Wyatt Callow.
+He nearly succeeds in killing Haymitch before he's shot with a poisoned dart by Maysilee.

+In Catching Fire, Katniss and Peeta see the events surrounding his death while watching old Hunger Games in preparation for the 75th Hunger Games.

+Maritte

+Maritte was one of the girls reaped from District 4 for the 50th Hunger Games.
+According to Wyatt during his interview she scored an 11.
+She is Silka's closest ally during the Games.
+After she kills a Gamemaker she is executed by the squirrel mutts used to kill Ampert.

+Wellie

+Wellie was one of the girls reaped from District 6 for the 50th Hunger Games.
+She was one of Haymitch's first allies after the death of Louella.
+When Haymitch and Ampert made an alliance of all the non Career tributes she came up with the name Newcomers.
+Wellie survived most of the games, even after the Careers and the Newcomers were all but wiped out.
+After Maysilee's death Haymitch found her and fed her, promising to protect her.
+While gathering fire wood he discovered Silka had murdered her.

 74th Hunger Games tributes

 Marvel

 Marvel is the District 1 male tribute in the 74th Hunger Games.
 Marvel was a Career tribute and was very skilled at throwing spears.
 He scored a 9 in his private session, a score considered low for a Career.
 Marvel played a strong part in the initial bloodbath, killing off many of the 13 tributes that died in the first 8 hours.
-He then took part in the hunt for Katniss during the Games, along with the other career tributes and Peeta.
-When the careers were attacked by the tracker jacker nest, he survived as the sole District 1 tribute.
-Marvel survived through to the final eight tributes but was then shot in his neck by Katniss (or in the film, his stomach), in self-defense, after he had fatally speared Rue, Katniss' ally.
-The arrow to his neck caused Marvel to drown in his own blood, halving the time of his suffering.
+He then took part in the hunt for Katniss during the Games, along with the other Career tributes and Peeta.
+When the Careers were attacked by the tracker jacker nest, he survived as the sole District 1 tribute.
+He survived through to the final eight tributes but was then shot in his neck by Katniss (or in the film, his stomach), in self-defense, after he had fatally speared Rue, Katniss's ally.
 He finished 8th overall.